dblspk/web-app/README.md

 ## Efficiency

 Each invisible character represents 2 bits, while taking 1 byte (8 bits) to store.
-Thus, the hidden data takes up 4 times as much memory as the original data, not including cover text.
+Thus, the hidden data consumes 4 times as much memory as the original data, not including cover text.

 ## Credits